NVIDIA/aistore/docs/cli/job.md

 All supported *jobs* run asynchronously, have one of the enumerated kinds, start/stop times, and common (generic) statistics.

 > Job starting, stopping (i.e., aborting), and monitoring commands all have equivalent *shorter* versions.
-For instance `ais job start download` can be expressed as `ais start download`, while `ais job wait copy-bucket Z8WkHxwIrr` is the same as `ais wait Z8WkHxwIrr`.
+For instance `ais start download` can be expressed as `ais start download`, while `ais wait copy-bucket Z8WkHxwIrr` is the same as `ais wait Z8WkHxwIrr`.

 > For additional information, please refer to this [readme](/xaction/README.md).